 Building a community is at the heart of the design concept of the New Hidegkuti Nándor Stadium.
 Due to its unique architectural design, the stadium provides the atmosphere of a real arena in spite of its lower, 5000-seat capacity.
-On account of the outstanding construction solutions of this “football-capsule” a brand new building type has been invented.
+On account of the outstanding design solutions of this “football-capsule” a brand new building type has been invented.

 Both sport and architecture are able to connect people and establish a community.
 MTK Sports Club was founded in 1888.
 Since then, its football division has become Hungarian Champion 23 times playing a significant role in the football life of Hungary.
 Meanwhile the building also functions as headquarters of the club and is suitable for other sports activities or events than football too.

 During the design process the main challenge was to create a real space for the community despite the relatively small capacity of the stadium.

 The New Hidegkuti Nandor Stadium, named after the famous football player of the Golden Team, is located on the site of the former MTK Stadium in an industrial suburb of Budapest.
 The old building had been demolished due to its bad condition and obsolete functional relations.
 The new pitch was built on the very spot of the former athletic track preserving its position under the street level.
 However, we turned it into the north-south axis and slightly changed its size as well, in order to meet the requirements of modern football stadiums.
 Regarding its low capacity and the restricted opportunities of the narrow site, the stands were set opposite to each other along the west and east sides of the pitch.

 The building is drawn back from Hungaria Boulevard so an elegant public square welcomes the guests in front of the main entrance.